-Football season has gone long, all leading up, of course, to the most glorious Sunday of all—with the big game being the perfect excuse to guzzle beer and munch on pigskin staples like chicken wings and nachos and dips for hours on end.
-When you’re lucky enough to see a game live, nothing beats a good ol’ tailgate.
-But all your tailgating faves taste just as good indoors, in front of your biggest screen.
+While there’s nothing like the energy of a good ol’ tailgate, all your tailgating food faves taste just as good indoors, in front of your biggest screen.
 For a little inspo, we asked some of your favorite NFL players to share their top tailgating dishes—get ready for the ultimate pre-game or (in-game) bash, even if the other aspects of it are significantly different this year.

 Related Reading: The Insane Amount of Calories NFL Players Eat When Cultivating Mass